Completed the first year ‘propedeuse’ curriculum and the B2-course Groepsdynamica.

 NB: The work group themes vary from year to year, and will be announced on Blackboard approximately one month before the lectures start.
 Students need to subscribe for a specific work group on a first-come first-served base.
 When a work group is full, you cannot subscribe for that group any more, and you will need to choose a different group.
 When a specific work group has too few participants, the work group can be cancelled and the participants will be replaced in another work group.

-Mind: Only part-time students are allowed to subscribe to the evening work groups.
+Be aware: Only part-time students are allowed to subscribe to the evening work groups.

 Lectures and work groups are strongly linked, so students should follow the lectures and the work group within one semester.